 Communication is crucial to the success of the strategic planning process.
 It is initiated through participation and dialogue among the managers and employees, which shows their commitment to achieving organizational goals.

 Strategic planning also helps managers and employees show commitment to the organization’s goals.
-This is because they know what the company is doing and the reasons behind it.
-Strategic planning makes organizational goals and objectives real, and employees can more readily understand the relationship between their performance, the company’s success, and compensation.
-As a result, both employees and managers tend to become more innovative and creative, which fosters further growth of the company.
+This is because they know what the company is doing and why.
+It makes organizational goals and objectives real, and employees can more readily understand the relationship between their performance, the company’s success, and compensation.

 3. Empowers individuals working in the organization

-The increased dialogue and communication across all stages of the process strengthens employees’ sense of effectiveness and importance in the company’s overall success.
+The increased dialogue and communication across all stages of the process strengthen employees’ sense of effectiveness and importance to the company’s overall success.
 For this reason, it is important for companies to decentralize the strategic planning process by involving lower-level managers and employees throughout the organization.
-A good example is that of the Walt Disney Co., which dissolved its separate strategic planning department, in favor of assigning the planning roles to individual Disney business divisions.

 An increasing number of companies use strategic planning to formulate and implement effective decisions.
-While planning requires a significant amount of time, effort, and money, a well-thought-out strategic plan efficiently fosters company growth, goal achievement, and employee satisfaction.
+While planning requires a significant investment of time, effort, and money, a well-thought-out strategic plan efficiently fosters company growth, goal achievement, and employee satisfaction.

 Thank you for reading CFI’s guide to Strategic Planning.
 To keep learning and advancing your career, the additional CFI resources below will be useful: